How to Contribute to GStreamer

 Whenever you have made changes to your patches locally you can just

-git push -f my-personal-gitlab-fork your-branch to your personal fork,
+git push -f your-personal-gitlab-fork your-branch to your personal fork,

 and GitLab will pick up the changes automatically.
 You do not need to submit